OSCOSS/AR-Annotator/README.md

  This folder lists the proposed queries to evaluate usefullness of the semantic annotation of the articles done in the related paper.

   ## Source Code
-  The source code that is reflected by the paper in available in the folder https://github.com/OSCOSS/ARAN/tree/master/SourceCode/htmlrdfa.
+  The source code that is reflected by the paper in available in the folder tps://github.com/OSCOSS/AR-Extractor/tree/master/SourceCode/htmlrdfa.

-## An extension based on ARAN :
+## An extension based on AR-Extractor :
 An extension for Fidus Writer is created based on the current code.
 The developed extension can be accessed in this github repository via https://github.com/OSCOSS/fiduswriter-htmlrdfa.